 There are also open loop systems, which take advantage of available water systems to pump naturally occurring water from ponds or wells through the exchange.
 These systems can be exceptionally good, as water is a terrific transfer point for heat and energy, but it does come with the somewhat less beneficial aspect of tending to build up scale and deposits inside the pipes which regularly need to be clean.
 There is also the possibility of blockage if you’re in a place where the water can freeze.

-Overall however, these systems are particularly diverse, able to take advantage of a lot of different forms of ground composition.
+Overall however, these heat pump units are particularly diverse, able to take advantage of a lot of different forms of ground composition.
 A list of the various types are provided below.

 - Ground-Air Heat Pumps (heat is transferred to inside air)